Indian FX/debt factors to watch - Dec 23

 LIQUIDITY

-* The Reserve Bank of India said on Friday it accepted all
+* The Reserve Bank of India said it accepted all 55 bids for

 rupees.